 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
-You get the chance to roast marshmallows indoors.
+You get the ability to roast marshmallows indoors.
 Something you don’t get is an efficient heating source.
 Wood fires usually receive up to a 15% efficiency rating, considerably lower than a furnace that has consistent service performed.
 They do reach high temperatures, but most of that heat disappears up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up the chimney.

 - Gas: There have been many artistic advances in gas fireplaces.
 The flames have become more realistic and many models offer diverse adjustments in height.
-The types of logs used in gas fireplaces now more closely resemble the real thing and come complete with flickering embers, which don’t need you to wait while they simmer out.
-You can easily switch your gas fireplace on and off, providing you more control over room temperature and frees you from having to keep an eye on your fire.
+The types of logs used in gas fireplaces now more closely resemble the real thing and come complete with glimmering embers, which don’t need you to wait while they simmer out.
+You can simply switch your gas fireplace on and off, providing you more control over room temperature and frees you from having to keep an eye on your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
-Just imagine the level of comfort you could achieve when you pair that with a well-maintained furnace.
+Just imagine the level of comfort you could have when you pair that with a well-maintained furnace.

 Air Quality and Maintenance

-- Gas: Gas fireplaces only require a bit of dusting every now and then and are just about maintenance free.
+- Gas: Gas fireplaces require a little bit of dusting every now and then and are just about maintenance free.
 It is recommended that you get your gas fireplace cleaned and adjusted once a year by a professional to keep it running both safely and efficiently.